Nigerian Navy: Chief of the Naval Staff

 The Chief of the Naval Staff is the highest ranking military officer of the Nigerian Navy.

 The position is often occupied by the most senior commissioned officer appointed by the Commander-in-Chief of the Armed Forces of Nigeria.The Chief of the Naval Staff reports to the Chief of Defence Staff, who also reports to the Defence Minister.

 The Statutory duty of the Officer is to formulate and execute policies towards the highest attainment of National Security and operational competence of the Nigerian Navy.

-The current Chief of Naval Staff is Vice Admiral Awwal Zubairu Gambo, who was appointed on 26 January 2021, by President Muhammadu Buhari to succeed Ibok Ekwe Ibas.
+The current Chief of Naval Staff is Vice Admiral Emmanuel Ikechukwu Ogalla, who was appointed on 19 June 2023, by President Bola Ahmed Tinubu to succeed Gambo.

 Directly under the Naval Headquarters are three operational commands (Western Naval Command, Eastern Naval Command, and Central Naval Command), one training command, one logistics command, and several autonomous units.

 Western Naval Command

 The Western Naval Command Headquarters is located at Apapa in Lagos.
-It covers the sea and coastal areas from the Nigeria/Benin border at Long 002o 49’ E to Long 005o E in Delta State, from the Nigerian coastline to the limit of the nation's exclusive economic zone.
+It covers the sea and coastal areas from the Nigeria/Benin border at longitude 2° 49' E to longitude 5° E in Delta State, from the Nigerian coastline to the limit of the nation's exclusive economic zone.
 The command has the following units under its jurisdiction: